superseriousbusiness/gotosocial/docs/user_guide/settings.md

 When you are finished updating your post settings, remember to click the `Save post settings` button at the bottom of the section to save your changes.

-## Password Change
+### Password Change

-You can use the Password Change section of the User Settings Panel to set a new password for your account.
+You can use the Password Change section of the panel to set a new password for your account.
+For security reasons, you must provide your current password to validate the change.

 For more information on the way GoToSocial manages passwords, please see the [Password management document](./password_management.md).

+### Email Change

+You can use the Email Change section of the panel to change the email address for your account.
+For security reasons, you must provide your current password to validate the change.

+Once a new email address has been entered, and you have clicked "Change email address", you must open the inbox of the new email address and confirm your address via the link provided.
+Once you've done that, your email address change will be confirmed, and you should use the new email address to log in.

 ## Migration